 Once they stood below his balcony, Gohan flew up and over the balcony and landed lightly, turning towards Bulma.
 As she was piecing together just how she would climb up there and whether or not she should yell at Gohan to put the damned computer down and help her, the Prince had grabbed her at the waist and leapt up.
 She clutched the clothes to her chest and squealed.
 He let her go carelessly once their feet touched ground and he strode into the room, opening a set of doors she hadn't noticed prior.

 Gohan and Bulma peeked inside.
-It was an expansive sitting room, endless wood flooring and furniture, gold fixtures and and high pile rugs, surrounding murals of battling Oozaru.
+It was an expansive sitting room, gleaming wood flooring and furniture, gold fixtures and and high pile rugs, surrounding murals of battling Oozaru.
 Bulma and Gohan stood still, mouths parted.

 "Trying to catch flies?"
 The Prince drawled as he strode past them, turning on a lamp.
 "This is where you will remain until we can take care of our little problem."